Download: California Property and Debt Division Cheat Sheet

 Property Division Cheat Sheet Example

-Figuring who gets what can be one of the most time-consuming sources of contention after a breakup.
+Figuring out who gets what can be one of the most time-consuming sources of contention after a breakup.
 Suddenly all those belongings look a lot more appealing, and deciding who fairly ends up with items you purchased together is no easy task.
 Here, we offer our tips for a successful settlement agreement you both can be happy with.

 Furniture, Art, and Miscellaneous Item Agreement